redx1t/spring_boot_school_management_system/readme.md

 Currently, most parts of the institution are managed manually using the old filing system. (reality)

 The incremental filing and loss associated with manual filing is high.
-This leads to both high financial cost, as well as broken view of the institution running. (consequences)
+This leads to both high financial cost, and broken view of the institution running. (consequences)

 To reduce this, save cost, and ensure efficiency, a school management system should be introduced.
 This way, managers, staff and parents can have a centralized manner of performing roles digitally. (proposal)